How to Find Your Vocal Style

 That means that vocal style is unique to each person and each genre of music.

-But when we talk about unique singing voices, what really causes someone to have or sing with a vocal style?
+But what really causes someone to have or sing with a vocal style?

 There are two parts to this explanation: a genetic and a musical component.